Louis-Ernest Meissonier | French, 1815-1891

-Meisonnier was born in Lyon and was originally apprenticed to a pharmacist before persuading his parents, under the recommendation of Jules Potier, to study art.
+Ernest Meissonier was born in Lyon and was initially apprenticed to a pharmacist before changing the course of his studies, under the recommendation of Jules Potier, to study art.
 He was admitted to the studio of Leon Cogniet for his training as an artist.